Proper solutions of the $1/H$-flow and the Green kernel of the $p$-Laplacian: Decay estimates for the Green kernel

 \item Theorem 1.4 holds as stated in \cite{ajm}.
 It is the present Theorem~\ref{thm-intro:main_ric_rd}.

 \item Theorem 3.23 in \cite{ajm} is fully recovered by our Theorem~\ref{theorem-decayGreen2}.

 \item Proposition 4.3 in \cite{ajm}.
-The result holds with minor modifications.
+The result holds with minor modifications, which do not affect applications.
 First, in the statement one should explicitly assume that the function $h$ defining the model $M_h$ is increasing.
 This fact, implicitly used in the proof, is automatic in all applications in \cite{ajm}.
 Next, instead of \cite[Theorem 3.6]{ajm} one may rely on Proposition \ref{prop_decaygreen_local}: the desired conclusion restricts to balls $B_{6R} \Subset \Omega$ and becomes

 where $C$ is a constant depending on $n,p_0$, $\|\varsigma_o\|_{L^\infty([0,R])}$, $R$, $|B_1(o)|$ and on a lower bound on $\Ric$ on $B_{36R}$.
 This inequality suffices for applications to \cite[Theorem 4.6]{ajm} (whose assumptions imply $\varsigma_o(t) \le \varsigma_0$).\\ To see \eqref{eq_nondegen}, we recall that $\gr_p=\int_{\varrho_p}^\infty v_h^{-\frac1{p-1}}$ and $\varrho_p\to\varrho_1$.
 Then taking the $(p-1)$-th power of \eqref{eq:nondeg}, letting $p\to1$ and using \cite[Lemma 4.1]{ajm} we obtain